22 August 2018

 What, if anything, has surprised you along the way?

-The above.
-The manaakitanga of Maoridom, which I realise has been there all along. the graciousness and warmth that awaits all manuhiri (visitors) on Marae all over New Zealand.
-The richness of honour and value for whanau (family) and tamariki (children) at the heart of Te Ao Maori which is at odds with the horrifying negative statistics.
+The manaakitanga of Māoridom, which I realise has been there all along. the graciousness and warmth that awaits all manuhiri (visitors) on marae all over New Zealand.
+The richness of honour and value for whānau and tamariki at the heart of te ao Māori which is at odds with the horrifying negative statistics.
 So much was lost through the colonising of New Zealand, not just the land and the language.
-When Maori lost touch with their marae, their iwi (tribe), roots and culture, they have lost so much - mana (honour), awhi (help/support), belonging.
+When Māori lost touch with their land, marae, iwi, roots and culture, they lost so much, and it's still a deep wound.
 It's heartbreaking, but this journey makes me hopeful for New Zealand.

 Parihaka